 Best Practices - The formula for the best application form

-Often, a great job description and application form will be the first interaction a candidate has with your company.
-The perfect application form will get you the information you need in a format that is searchable all without putting too much work onto the candidate.
+A great job description and application form will often be a candidate's first interaction with your company.
+The perfect application form will get you the information you need in a searchable format without putting too much work into the candidate.

-How do you achieve this magical middle ground?
+How do you achieve this magical sweet spot?
 Read on to learn!

 In This Article